 Gustavus Community Center Board Members

-Susan (Meadow) Brook
+Susan (Meadow) Brook, Secretary

-Since moving to Alaska, Meadow has worked as a forester, bed and breakfast proprietor, and program manager for the Alaska Coastal Management Program.
+Since moving to Alaska, Meadow Brook has worked as a forester, bed and breakfast proprietor, and program manager for the Alaska Coastal Management Program.
 She also helped spearhead the Gustavus Land Legacy campaign, which resulted in The Nature Conservancy’s purchase and protection of the town’s unspoiled shoreline.
 She has a forestry degree from Utah State University and a Master’s degree from the University of Alaska Fairbanks.
-She first came to Gustavus in 1977 and lived in a leaky tent while building her cabin.
+Meadow first came to Gustavus in 1977 and lived in a leaky tent while building her cabin.
 The tagline of the Gustavus Community Center, “Refuge from the Rain,” has a deep, visceral meaning to her.

 Lillian Ruedrich joined the GCC Board in spring 2021 as a way to begin re-engaging with the community after a year of Covid-19 isolation.
 She brings experience as a past board member of the Alaska Public Health Association and Juneau’s AWARE women’s shelter; past member of the Fairbanks Health & Social Services Commission; past adjunct faculty member in the Division of Population Health Sciences at the University of Alaska Anchorage; and former director of Student Services department at Fairbanks Memorial Hospital.
 She has also owned and operated several small businesses.
 From her first visit to Gustavus several decades ago, Lillian was charmed by the pace of life as well as the peace that comes with living amidst forest friends.
 Finally, when retirement became possible in 2016, Gustavus became her year-round home.
 Lillian looks forward to helping GCC host a wide range of events and activities to enrich the community culture and nurture the web of connections between us all.